Find Trade Colleges

 • Accept and check containers of mail from large volume mailers, couriers, and contractors.

-Skills Needed to be a Postal Service Mail Processing Machine Operator
+Things a Postal Service Mail Processing Machine Operator Should Know How to Do

 When polled, Postal Service Mail Sorters, Processors, and Processing Machine Operators say the following skills are most frequently used in their jobs: